FransBouma/InjectableGenericCameraSystem/ReadMe.md

 the address from the given register and write it in a C++ variable.
 It will then continue executing the code as normal and a `jmp` back to the instruction after the one overwritten with `jmp interceptor` is

 The addresses of write statements are used to switch off the in-game input / camera system and make sure our own camera matrix is used instead.
-Every time the camera is *enabled* by the user, the addresses of the write statements are replaced with `nop` statements so they do nothing, so the matrix the system calculates isn't overwritten by the game code.
+Every time the camera is *enabled* by the user, the addresses of the write statements are effectively replaced with `nop` statements so they do nothing, so the matrix the system calculates isn't overwritten by the game code.
 When the camera is *disabled* these instructions are restored so the game continues as normal.
+In practice this is done by simply intercepting the write block in an asm function in the system which compares the target address with the intercepted matrix address and if the camera is enabled and the address matches, will bypass the write statements, otherwise it will execute the original statements.

 ### How it works